MaksymPylypenko/Dota-2-script/README.md

 ### How mana abuse works ?
 The script checks your items (1,2,6) and mana status (above 75% or not) by checking the color of pixels in appropriate points on your screen.
-* Available positions for SoulRing are 1st slot or 7th slot (1st in backpack).
+* Available positions for soul ring are 1st slot or 7th slot (1st in backpack).
-* Available positions for Bottle are 2nd, 6th slot or 8th slot (2st in backpack).
+* Available positions for bottle are 2nd, 6th slot or 8th slot (2st in backpack).
-* Static positions for Blink and Travels are 4th and 5th slots (will never be dropped).
+* Static positions for blink and travels are 4th and 5th slots (will never be dropped).

 When sufficient information is collected it decides what to do depending on the situation.
-For example:
+These are some (not all) rules:
-1. If enough mana, THEN use rearm
+1. IF enough mana, THEN use rearm
-2. Not enough mana, Soul Ring (1st slot) is in cooldown, try to use bottle then try to use rearm.
+2. IF not enough mana, soul ring (1st slot) is in cooldown, THEN try to use bottle, try to use rearm.
-3. Not enough mana, Soul Ring (1st slot) is ready, 2nd or 6th is not a Bottle, THEN drop 2,3,6, use SoulRing, move bottle from backpack to 2nd slot and use, move bottle back to backpack, pickup dropped items.
+3. IF not enough mana, soul ring (1st slot) is ready, 2nd or 6th is not a bottle, THEN drop 2,3,6, use soul ring, move bottle from backpack to 2nd slot and use, move bottle back to backpack, pickup dropped items.

 ## Under development
 Additional scripts...